livseibert5/BreakoutGame/doc/DESIGN.md

 wanted to be able to incorporate instances of their objects into the game easily.

-**Game Flow** - I wanted the game to flow from the start screen to the win or loss screen without trouble.
+**Game Flow** - I wanted the game to progress from the start screen to the win or loss screen without glitches.

 ## High-Level Design
 **Main** is the class that acts as the driver for the game.
 Main calls